OneSignal/OneSignal-Unity-SDK/OneSignalExample/Assets/OneSignal/MIGRATION_GUIDE_v3_to_v5.md

     - We will be introducing JWT in follow up Beta release

 # Troubleshooting

+If you run into the following errors :

 `Assets/OneSignal/Example/OneSignalExampleBehaviou.cs: error CS0246: The type or namespace name '...' could not be found (are you missing a using directive or an assembly reference?)`

 `Assets/OneSignal/Attribution/OneSignalVSAttribution.cs: error CS0117: 'OneSignal' does not contain a definition for '...'`

-- Delete the directory at `Assets/OneSignal` and the xml file at `Assets/Plugins/Android/OneSignalConfig.plugin/AndroidManifest.xml`
+1. Delete the directory at `Assets/OneSignal` and the xml file at `Assets/Plugins/Android/OneSignalConfig.plugin/AndroidManifest.xml`

-- Check the menu at **Window > OneSignal SDK Setup** to see if there are any remaining steps to run
+2. Check the menu at **Window > OneSignal SDK Setup** to see if there are any remaining steps to run

 If you would like to regenerate the OneSignal assets, remove the OneSignal Unity SDK packages (Android, Core, iOS) from your project and import the OneSignal SDK again.